Columbus, Mississippi: Geography

 The city is located approximately 10 mi west of the Mississippi-Alabama state line along U.S. Route 82, U.S. Route 45, and numerous state highways.
 US 82 leads southeast 29 mi to Reform, Alabama and west 25 mi to Starkville.
 US 45 leads south 32 mi to Macon and north 28 mi to Aberdeen.
 According to the United States Census Bureau, the city has a total area of 22.3 mi2, of which 21.4 mi2 is land and 0.9 mi2 is water.
 Large lakes and rivers are nearby, such as the Buttahatchee River in northern Lowndes County that defines the border between Lowndes and Monroe counties; in the middle of the City of Columbus and Lowndes County lies the Luxapallila Creek, and the Tombigbee River with the John C. Stennis Lock and Dam impounding Columbus Lake.
 Columbus is a relatively flat place in the northern part of Lowndes County, as the land rises for a short period of time into hills and bluffs, in the southern/eastern part of the county, the land has rolling hills that quickly turn into flatland floodplains that dominate this county.
 This county lies in the Black Prairie Geographic Region, and the Northeastern Hills Region of the state/area.
 Prairies, forests and floodplain forests lie here.
 The soil quality is poor in the eastern part of the county, otherwise the soil is relatively fertile.
 Columbus and the surrounding areas are listed as an Arbor Day Hardiness Zone 8a (10 to 15 °F); note that temperatures in 2010 reached 11 °F, but the USDA Hardiness Zones list the area as zone 7b (5 to 10 °F).

+Climate

+Columbus has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.